 What Reinforcement Learning is.

-Let’s take look at what “reinforcement learning” (RL) actually is.
-Back in the early days of Behaviorism (which became the dominant style of research in psychology after about the 1920s, until it was discarded in the late 1950s) some researchers decided to focus on simple experiments like putting a rat into a cage with a lever and a food-pellet dispenser, and then connecting these two things in such a way that if the rat pressed the lever, a pellet would be dispensed.
+Let's take look at what "reinforcement learning" (RL) actually is.
+Back in the early days of Behaviorism (which became the dominant style of research in psychology after about the 1920s, until it was discarded in the late 1950s) some researchers decided to focus on simple experiments like putting a rat in a cage with a lever and a food-pellet dispenser, and then connecting these two things in such a way that if the rat pressed the lever, a pellet is dispensed.
 Would the rat notice the connection between lever and pellet?
-Of course it did, and soon the poor thing would be spending inordinate amounts of time just pressing the lever, whether food came out or not.
+Of course it did, and pretty soon the rat would be spending inordinate amounts of time just pressing the lever, whether food came out or not.

 What the researchers did next was suggest that the only thing of importance "inside" the rat's mind was a set of connections between behaviors (e.g. pressing the lever), stimuli (e.g a visual image of the lever) and rewards (e.g. getting a food pellet).
 Critical to all of this was the idea that if a behavior was followed by a reward, a direct connection between the two would be strengthened in such a way that future behavior choices would be influenced by that strong connection.

 That is reinforcement learning: you "reinforce" a behavior if it is followed by a reward.
-What these researchers really wanted to claim was that this mechanism could explain everything important going on inside the rat’s mind.
-And, with a few judicious extensions, they were soon arguing that the same type of explanation would work for the behavior of all “thinking” creatures.
-That means you.
+What these researchers really wanted to claim was that this mechanism could explain almost everything important that was happening inside the rat's mind.
+And, with a few judicious extensions, these Behaviorist researchers started arguing that the same type of explanation would work for the behavior of all "thinking" creatures.